trustfractal/id-integration-docs/README.md

 Fractal ID is an online service for identity provisioning and verification.
 This service implements the OAuth2 protocol for user authentication, authorization and resource retrieval.

 ## Setup

-Fractal needs to provide you with an API application ID and secret.
-This provisioning is currently available for select partners.
+The integration of Fractal ID API is currently available for select partners.
+Setup involves:
+1. the partner providing Fractal with the target authentication redirection endpoint;
+1. Fractal providing the partner with an API application ID and secret;

-We will also disclose `AUTH_DOMAIN` and `RESOURCE_DOMAIN` at a later stage.
+1. Fractal disclosing `AUTH_DOMAIN` and `RESOURCE_DOMAIN` at a later stage.

 ## User authentication and authorization